Magnesium Carbonate is a white, powdery compound found in the mineral Magnesite. It is well known as a health supplement - and with good effect.

 Benefits of Magnesium:

 Magnesium is beneficial in many ways for your body.
 In fact, it's in every cell in your body!
-Below are a few of the major benefits of Magnesium.
+Below are a few of the major benefits of the mineral known as Mg.

 1. Magnesium Helps to Increase Energy Levels